krystenterry/k-Means-Clustering-Project/README.md

 ## Project Overview

-In this project, I segmented customer data on a specific group of mall customers to identify the best marketing group utilizing the following techniques:
+To understand the Target Customers for the Marketing Team to plan a strategy, I segmented customer data utilizing the following techniques:

 1. **Bivariate Analysis/Bivariate Clustering**
 2. **K-Means Algorithm and the Elbow Methodology**
 3. **Summary Statistics**

+Using these techniques, I identified the most important shopping groups based on income, age and the mall shopping score and created labels for each of the ideal number of groups.

 ## Objectives